Engage your senses to improve your everyday life!

 Find a comfy place to sit, and take ten or so minutes to do this exercise.
 You’ll just need a pen and paper.

 Close your eyes.
 (OK, maybe read the paragraph ahead and then close you eyes).

 Now imagine you’re in your home.
 You might be in your living room, walking in your front door or sitting out on the back porch.

 Take a deep breath, and imagine you can smell something that makes you smile or brings back pleasant memories.

 It might be flowers from the garden like lilies or lavender.
 It might be the freshly cut grass or the baking wafting through from the kitchen.
 Make a note on your pad of the smell.

 Now take another deep breath, and think about a song, or an artist that you always love listening to.
 Someone that makes you happy and want to sing along.
 Not the love songs you listened to when your teenage boyfriend broke up with you, or the heavy metal you listened to when the world just didn’t understand you.
-(I get it thought, they have their place too.
+(I get it though, they have their place too.
 Just not today!).
 Think of something that makes you smile, and feel happy.
 Note it down.

 Imagine you have come home early from work, and there is still a few hours left in the afternoon before you need to even think about dinner.
 You open the front door and walk down your hallway.
 What would make you smile?
 Flowers on the side table?
 A stack of magazines by your favourite chair?
 Or just that there isn’t much clutter?
 That you have come from outside where there is noise and pressures and responsibilities, and inside your front door is a calm, easy respite.